magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_suffering-on-the-road.md

 very much, things can be difficult; if you know too much it can also bring you a lot of suffering – everything can be a source of discomfort and suffering.
-As long as you don’t have any insight you will constantly be caught in moods of and dissatisfaction, stimulated by the conditions around you, and potentially every little thing can cause you to suffer.
+As long as you don’t have any insight you will constantly be caught in moods of satisfaction and dissatisfaction, stimulated by the conditions around you, and potentially every little thing can cause you to suffer.
 Wherever you go, the meaning of the Buddha’s teaching remains correct, but it is the Dhamma in your own mind that is still not correct.
 Where will you go to find the right conditions for practice?
 Maybe such and such a monk has got it right and is really practising hard with the meditation – as soon as the meal is finished he hurries away to meditate.
 All he does is practise developing his samādhi.
 He’s really dedicated and serious about it.
 Or maybe he isn’t so dedicated, because you can’t really know.
 If you really practise wholeheartedly for yourself, you are certain to reach peace of mind.
 If others are really dedicated and genuinely training themselves, why are they not yet peaceful?
 This is the truth of the matter.
 In the end, if they aren’t